Are you building a great team?

 “At the end of the financial year, I have achieved my goals.
 As a result, I’ve grown the reputation of the business by maintaining the integrity and the transparency of financial activities.
 I have contributed to the achievement of business outcomes by providing timely financial reports and information which have enabled the business to adjust when needed, which has, in turn, created a better customer experience.”

 Setting outcomes involve engaging the imagination, emotions, and values of the team member.
 Here are some key steps to setting them successfully.

 1. Individuals should be tasked with developing their own outcomes in a way that’s meaningful for them.

 2. The outcome must be developed in the 1st person and expressed as if it has already happened.
-This acts like a GPS because it is programming the subconscious mind to find ways to fulfill the outcome.
+This acts as a GPS because it is programming the subconscious mind to find ways to fulfil the outcome.